Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Introduction

+Based on the papers reviewed, there remains a gap in comprehensive experimental insights covering three aspects: 1) emission-aware operation, 2) flexibility quantification and provision to \ac{DSO}, and 3) the impacts on/from occupants.
 The main contributions of this paper are threefold.
 Firstly, we present an emission-aware \ac{MPC} as the base strategy for a prosumer.
-The emission reduction and occupants' comfort levels are quantified in realistic conditions.
-Secondly, online flexibility quantification and provision are formulated as optimization problems that can be automated with commercial solvers.
-Lastly, the framework is demonstrated with an emulated \ac{DSO} and risk of rebound effects is assessed.
+The emission reduction and occupants' thermal comfort levels are quantified in real-life operation.
+Secondly, online flexibility quantification and provision are formulated as optimization problems that can be automated to ease the practical deployment.
+The framework is experimentally demonstrated with an emulated \ac{DSO} and risk of rebound effects is assessed.
+Lastly, qualitative and quantitative insights into impacts on/from occupants are reported.
+While ensuring thermal comfort is incorporated in the control strategy, impacts from occupants are assessed in ex-post analysis.

 The remainder of the paper is organized as follows: Section \ref{sec:method} presents the methodological framework of controller design, flexibility quantification and provision.
 Section \ref{sec:exp_setup} describes the experimental setup and Section \ref{sec:exp_result} presents the results of a week-long experiment, whose real-world implications are critically discussed in Section \ref{sec:discussion}.
 Finally, Section \ref{sec:conclusion} gives a brief summary and areas for further research are identified.